What Are Nootropics?

 Compounds commonly used in top-tier nootropic supplements that serve this purpose include the likes of resveratrol, green tea extract, and curcumin.

-In addition to enhancing blood flow and delivering oxygen and nutrients to the brain, improved cerebral blood flow can also aid in the removal of waste products and toxins from brain tissue.
+In addition to delivering oxygen and nutrients to the brain, improved cerebral blood flow can also aid in the removal of waste products and toxins from brain tissue.
 This can support overall brain health and function by ensuring the brain operates in an optimal environment.

 As above, this is all far from an exact or reliable science.
-Whilst enabling better blood flow to the brain may bring about potential cognitive benefits, the effects may vary depending on individual factors and the specific mechanism of action of each nootropic.
+Whilst enabling better blood flow to the brain may bring about likely cognitive benefits, the effects may vary depending on individual factors and the specific mechanism of each nootropic.

 Protecting brain cells